Contact Rate vs Connection Rate. What’s the difference, and why does it matter for your outbound call center?

 Defining Connection Rate vs Contact Rate (and the formulas to calculate both)

 Connection rate and contact rate have distinct purposes, and are among numerous metrics KPIs for outbound call center profitability.
+A connection is when a call is answered, and a contact is when you reach an actual person.
+So a connection could mean you reached a voicemail or someone hit the green button and immediately hung up, but if you reach a live person who is talking to you, you have a contact.
 Of course, both are major factors impacting lead conversion rate.
 And when it comes down to it, conversion rate is what matters.

 What is Contact Rate?